-- Lab tests, including liver function, blood counts, blood cholesterol, prostatic specific antigen, and blood testosterone, may be performed while you use testosterone.
+- Lab tests, including liver function, complete blood cell counts, blood cholesterol, prostatic specific antigen (PSA) levels, and blood testosterone, may be performed while you use testosterone.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use testosterone with caution in the ELDERLY; they may be more sensitive to its effects, especially an enlarged prostate or prostate cancer.

 - Testosterone should not be used in CHILDREN younger than 18 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: Using testosterone while pregnant may cause harm to the fetus.
 If you think you may be pregnant, contact your doctor right away.
 It is not known if testosterone is found in breast milk.
 Testosterone should not be used by women.